Living in a 5th Wheel Full Time

 The RV community can be a huge help in this area, whether through forums, clubs, rallies or meetups.
 Share experiences and ask for help from seasoned RVers.

-is the best part about full time 5th wheel living?
+6. What is the best part about full time 5th wheel living?

 Building lasting friendships!